 - Establish a list of banned passwords – research commonly used passwords and deny users the ability to use those during initial set-up and resets

-For questions about this type of attack, or to engage with CampusGuard’s Penetration Testing Team to discuss options for password spray testing, contact your dedicated Customer Relationship Manager.
+For questions about this type of attack, or to engage with CampusGuard’s Penetration Testing Team to discuss options for password spray testing, contact us.

-Some additional guidance from the Penetration Testing team below:
+Some additional guidance from the Penetration Testing team is below:

 [Sullivan]: While password complexity rules can help users create stronger passwords, they still tend to look for the easiest way to comply with the rules with the least amount of effort, which leads to predictable passwords.
 Centralized logging and alerting, not connecting sensitive login systems to the internet, and blacklisting common passwords can help detect and prevent the effectiveness of this technique.